psrc/r-basics-II/03-functions.md

 The real power of functions comes from mixing, matching and combining them into ever large chunks to get the effect we want.

-Here we define a function that computes a growth rate for given columns of a dataset and adds it to the datasetas an additional column:
+Here we define a function that computes a growth rate for given columns of a dataset and adds it to the dataset as an additional column:

 ~~~{.r}